fotonauts/activr/README.md

 A hook class:

-  - implements a `#enqueue` method, used to enqueue the async job
+  - implements an `#enqueue` method, used to enqueue the async job
   - calls `Activr::Async.<hook_name>` method in the async job

 Hook classes to use are specified thanks to the `config.async` hash.